-If you're looking for the best small business routers of 2019, then you've come to the right place.
-In this guide we take a look at the very best wireless routers that are geared towards small and medium sized businesses - or home office use if you work from home.
+If you're looking for the best small business routers money can buy, then you've come to the right place.
+In this guide we look at the best routers for small and medium-sized businesses.
+Any of them are also perfect for home offices as well.

 Modern routers now often come with dual or even triple band connectivity, as well as a slew of other features usually found on far more expensive enterprise-grade models, while costing considerably less.